felhenao/desktopTimer/README.md

 # Desktop Timer

-Desktop app for Mac and PC.
+Desktop timer app for Mac and PC.
 Built using HTML, CSS, React.js and Electron.js

 ## How to run